Why The Military Suspended Ham Radio During World War II

 The Return of Amateur Radio

 After World War II ended, the ban on ham radio operations was lifted, and operators eagerly returned to the airwaves.
 The post-war era saw a surge in ham radio activity, fueled by advances in technology.
 Including the rediscovery of international connections.
-Many former military radio operators brought their enhanced skills to the amateur community.
-Further elevating the hobby with new techniques and knowledge.

 In conclusion, when the military suspended ham radio during wartime as a necessary security measure.
 It also highlighted the versatility and resilience of the amateur radio community.